xerk-dot/changelog-generator-frontend/README.md

 1. we need to fetch (only the) commits from a GitHub repository
 2. to keep this straight-forward, both the frontend and developer tool will run the same file which generates a changelog from the commits
-3. we need to save the changelog to a file in the next.js app directory, which the frontend will read from
+3. we need to save the changelog to a (markdown? json?) file in the next.js app directory, which the frontend will read from
-4. i want the frontend to be next.js, so we will make the developer tool compatible with JS/TS
+4. i want the frontend to be next.js, so we will make the developer tool compatible with (node)JS/TS
 5. implied requirement: ability to select a range of commits to use for the changelog. instructions imply a date range, but i want to allow the user to select the last N commits.